gipplab/Taxonomy-of-Mathematical-Plagiarism/README.md

 # Taxonomy of Mathematical Plagiarism

-Determining types of obfuscation found in math reuse cases
+This repository provides dataset published in the paper "Taxonomy of Mathematical Plagiarism" and performed experiment's code.

 ## Dataset

+We curated dataset of potentially plagiarised document math content span pairs along with Obfuscation (way in which content is modifed) types.
-Annoated cases are present in the folder "data/" in the file: annotations_withIDs More inormation on the dataset and accompanying files can be found in "data/"
+Dataset and inormation on the accompanying files is available in "data/"

 ## Experiments

-We evaluated 4 state of the art algorithms on newly created obfuscation types.
-Corresponding code is present in "code/experiments" folder
+We analyzed the best-performing approaches to detect plagiarism and mathematical content similarity on the newly established taxonomy.
+Corresponding code is present in "code/experiments/".

+## Paper

+To Do: Add link here

 ## License

 CC-BY-SA 4.0.
 This defines the license for the whole dataset, which also contains non-copyrighted bibliographic metadata and reference data derived from I4OSC (CC0).